alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

+- TODO: rename `useHTML` to `makeEl` when the next breaking change bump to v3.x.x happens

 - TODO: Added ingestion of fucntions from the module js files into `this.api.fn`.
 If there are naming collisions the order